Illinois vs. Florida Atlantic College Basketball Predictions & Picks - December 5

 Illinois vs. Florida Atlantic Predictions & Picks: Spread, Total - December 5

-Tuesday's game between the No. 13 Florida Atlantic Owls (7-1) and No. 24 Illinois Fighting Illini (6-1) matching up at Madison Square Garden has a projected final score of 73-72 (according to our computer prediction) in favor of Florida Atlantic, so expect a competitive matchup.
-The game will begin at 6:30 PM ET on December 5.
+Tuesday's game between the No. 13 Florida Atlantic Owls (7-1) and the No. 24 Illinois Fighting Illini (6-1) at Madison Square Garden has a good chance to be a tight matchup, as our computer prediction projects a final score of 73-72, with Florida Atlantic securing the victory.
+Tipoff is at 6:30 PM ET on December 5.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!